jandahl/home-assistant-zone-activity-tracker/README.md

 -   **Person to Track**: Select the person entity to track.
 -   **Trigger Zone**: Select the zone entity that triggers the activity.
+-   **Target Calendar**: Select the calendar entity where the activity log will be created.
 -   **Reset Time**: Set the time for the daily reset (defaults to 04:00:00).